MageMCU/Numerics/README.md

 ## Issues

 Bad bad BUG 20221014.
-Block ***Un-***Comment sections of the Header-Source - Started to hunt for that pesty-beast...
+Block ***Un***-Comment sections of the Header-Source - Started to hunt for that pesty-beast...
 About 3am 20221015 I found it hiding in a GETTER method.

 ## In Development